jdereg/json-io/user-guide.md

 #### boolean isNonReferenceableClass(Class<?> clazz)
 * Checks if a class is non-referenceable.
 Returns`true`if the passed in class is considered a non-referenceable class.
 #### Collection<Class<?>> getNonReferenceableClasses()
-* Returns a Collection of all non-referenceable classes.
+* Returns a`Collection`of all non-referenceable classes.
 #### WriteOptions addNonReferenceableClass(Class<?> clazz)
 * Adds a class to be considered "non-referenceable."
 Examples are the built-in primitives.
-Making a class non-referenceable means that it will never have an @id tag, nor @ref tag.
+Making a class non-referenceable means that it will never have an @id tag, nor @ref tag in the output JSON.
 When loaded, these classes will always have an instance created for them.
 Typically used for small classes like `Date, LocalDate, LocalDateTime,` where you are not pointing many fields to the same instance.
 Using this option for a class will cause more memory to be consumed on the reading side, as each class of this type output will always create a new instance.
 If you have a class with many fields (large instance) and many other fields outside this